avc-adelaide/bellhoppe/README.md

 * Bellhop is an underwater acoustics simulator, part of the [Acoustics Toolbox](http://oalib.hlsresearch.com/AcousticsToolbox/)
 * It has been forked by UCal San Diego to support the [multithreaded C++/CUDA version of BELLHOP/BELLHOP3D: `bellhopcxx`/`bellhopcuda`](https://github.com/A-New-BellHope/bellhopcuda)
-* The UCal team maintain a fork with numerical properties and robustness improved and bugs fixed
+* The UCal team maintain a fork with numerical properties and robustness improved and bugs fixed; some of these changes have been back-ported into the Acoustics Toolbox directly but the codebases are no longer identical
 * This repository is a subsequent fork from Adelaide University, Australia, with the intention of providing a clean and well-documented repository to provide easier access to the code
 * (Yes, it would be better to try not to proliferate forks; if this is successful we will open pull requests)